Traditional Emirati Food: 10 Must - Try Dishes in the UAE

 Shakshuka is a traditional food in the UAE that is widely consumed as breakfast in Arabian regions.
 It is a simple but nutritious dish.
 The main ingredients of this dish are egg and tomato.
 There are two ways to prepare Shakshuka.
 It can be made like a scrambled egg.
 And also like a poached egg with spices like onion, garlic, pepper, thyme, coriander, bell peppers, etc is sauteed in olive oil with tomato.

 When the base is cooked, the egg is cracked into the mixture.
-Then the frying pan is covered and cooked in mild heat.
+Then the frying pan is covered and cooked in a mild heat.
 Or the egg is scrambled into the mixture to prepare the dish.
 Finally, basil leaf is used to garnish the dish before serving.

-6. Harees
+Harees

 Harees is a traditional food in the UAE also known as Al Harees and Hareeth.
 It is a dish that has some simple ingredients but it takes a lot of time and effort to prepare this dish.
-First wheat cracked and turned into a smooth powder.
+First the wheat cracked and turned into a smooth powder.
 Then it is soaked in water for several hours.
 Wheat must be soaked for more than five hours.

 In some cases overnight.
 After that, the wheat is boiled for 3 to 4 hours in a pot with a generous amount of water and salt to taste.
 When it turns into a thick porridge or gruel-like consistency chunks of meat or minced meat are added and again cooked for another couple of hours.